 Upwards of 63% of a firm's market capitalization is attributable to the firm's reputation.
-When the firm's reputation is at risk due to the behaviors of aggrieved, dissatisfied, and viscerally charged stakeholders, it is pretty possible reputation attacks can threaten firm value.
-Derivative security analysts develop risk mitigating derivative-based securities to offset value depreciation due to reputational damage.
-Unlike the use of pre-crisis signaling, acts of corporate social responsibility, and directed marketing communications, the use of derivative securities is a pure market-instrument mitigation strategy.
+When the firm's reputation is at risk due to the behaviors of aggrieved, dissatisfied, and viscerally charged stakeholders, it is possible reputation attacks can threaten the firm value.
+Derivative security analysts develop risk-mitigating derivative-based securities to offset value depreciation due to reputational damage.
+Unlike precrisis signaling, acts of corporate social responsibility, and directed marketing communications, derivative securities are a pure market-instrument mitigation strategy.